MELDProject/meld_graph/README.md

 ### Installations available
 You can install and use the MELD FCD prediction pipeline with :
 - [**docker container**](https://meld-graph.readthedocs.io/en/latest/install_docker.html) recommended for easy installation of the pipeline as all the prerequisite packages are already embedded into the container.
-Note: Dockers are not working on High Performance Computing (HCP) systems ; Not tested on Windows
+Note: Dockers are not working on High Performance Computing (HCP) systems
 - [**native installation**](https://meld-graph.readthedocs.io/en/latest/install_native.html) recommended for Mac and users that want to modify the code and/or use the code to train/test their own classifier.
-- [**singularity container (Not tested yet)**](https://meld-graph.readthedocs.io/en/latest/install_singularity.html) enables to run a container on High Performance Computing (HCP) systems.
+- [**singularity container**](https://meld-graph.readthedocs.io/en/latest/install_singularity.html) enables to run a container on High Performance Computing (HCP) systems.

+**IMPORTANT NOTE**: The installations listed above are not supported on Virtual Machines.
+Please install MELD Graph on full Linux, Windows or MAC computers

 **YouTube tutorials available for the [docker installation](https://youtu.be/oduOe6NDXLA) and [native installation](https://youtu.be/jUCahJ-AebM)**